bakame-php/stackwatch/docs/1.0/profiler.md

 echo $profiler->identifier(); // 'user_export
 ```

-If not provided, an internal generated unique identifer will be assigned to the property.
+If not provided, an internal generated unique identifier will be assigned to the property.
 The identifier can be used for logging, debugging or for correlation when
 multiple profilers and/or timelines are running in parallel.